-After decades of experience at the front line of the staffing and recruitment franchise world, we’ve seen every kind of worker you can imagine, and developed a keen eye for talent and trouble alike.
+After decades of experience at the front line of the staffing and recruitment industry, we’ve seen every kind of worker you can imagine and developed a keen eye for talent and trouble alike.
 Employers trust our recruitment franchise to produce a shortlist of quality candidates, and that means having the talent, technique, and instinct it takes to “separate the wheat from the chaff.”

 Unproductive workers will shirk from any responsibility they can.
 They end up giving too much attention to the work others aren’t doing, rather than what they should be doing.
 These statements indicate a clear lack of initiative.
 This employee is waiting to have every tiny task given in excruciating detail.
 If you miss a step or two, they’ll exploit this oversight and use it as an excuse to slack.
 This is not the caliber of worker out recruitment franchise recommends!

 “I Was in the Bathroom!” or “Can I Take a Smoke Break?”